 Buddha was born in a kingdom in Nepal and attained enlightenment at Bodh Gaya.
 After enlightenment for most of his life Buddha was traveling in the area covered by the present day states of Bihar and Uttar Pradesh in India.
 In one of the last sermons to his disciple Ananda, Buddha said that the four most significant places of pilgrimage are Lumbini, Bodh Gaya, Sarnath and Kushinagar.
 A visit to these four places of pilgrim will constitute a Dharma Yatra.

 Shrines of these Muslim saints are popular places of pilgrimage even today.
 Most popular among these shrines is Ajmer Sharif in the state of Rajastan.
-Historic churches of Goa are famous places of pilgrimage among Christians and can be seen on vacations India.
+Historic churches of Goa are famous places of pilgrimage among Christians and can be seen.

-India has a number of Mountain Rivers which you can try on a holiday in India.
+India has a number of Mountain Rivers which you can try.
 This makes it a world class destination for rafting.
 Some of the rivers that offer ideal locations for adventurous rafting are Ganges (Rishikesh), Indus (Leh), Tista (Sikkim), Beas (Kullu) and Sutlej (HP and Panjab).

-One of the popular rafting expeditions on an India holiday is along the Alaknanda River, one of the tributaries of River Ganga.
+One of the popular rafting expeditions is along the Alaknanda River, one of the tributaries of River Ganga.
 This expedition starts at Rudraprayag and ends at Rishikesh.
 Total expedition is about 130 km.
 On the course of expedition one will come across grade 3 and grade 4 rapids.

 If you seek challenging rafting, then perhaps a rafting expedition along the river Sutlej would offer more satisfaction.
 This expedition offers up to level of 6 rapids.
 As one of the most difficult rivers to raft, the Sutlej River is wild with its rapids being tough and tricky.